ICanBoogie/ActiveRecord/README.md

 exception is thrown when a record could not be found.
 Its `records` property can be used to know which records could be found and which could not.

-Note: The records of the records set are returned in the same order they are requested, this also applies to the `records` property of the [RecordNotFound](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.RecordNotFound.html) exception.
+Note: The records of the set are returned in the same order they are requested, this also applies to the `records` property of the [RecordNotFound](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.RecordNotFound.html) exception.